How much money do you lose selling a home as-is In North Carolina

 Possible Pitfalls to Avoid

-When selling a house as-is, watch out for these pitfalls:
+When selling a house as-is, be mindful of these issues:

 How to Mitigate Common Risks